Test in Sandbox

 - Copy the generated URL

-- Add it in Settings > Webhooks with your sandbox API key
+- Add it in Integrations → Webhooks with your sandbox API key

 - Select events to receive